-Read on if you’re still intrigued:
+Read on if that doesn’t scare you off and you’re still intrigued:

 All of our friends & family who come to visit marvel at both the progress we’ve made cleaning it up, as well as the high potential for really amazing beauty to be had here.
 It’s difficult to not become an avid birdwatcher here.
 We get near-daily visits from both golden & bald eagles, ravens, brewer’s blackbirds, kestrels, magpies, scrub jays, meadowlarks, goldfinches, geese, barn owls, woodpeckers, doves, and harriers.